-Well-being or wellness is a term for the condition that many may have heard but the implications of having psychological, spiritual or medical stress can put a strain on the approach one is able to have to life.
-The triangle of body, mind and spirit is exceptionally important and can be integral as to how one can function at any age.
+Well-being or wellness is a term for the condition that many may have heard but the implications of having psychological, spiritual, or medical stress can put a strain on the approach one is able to have to live.
+The triad of body, mind, and spirit is exceptionally important and can be integrated as to how one can function at any age.
 If the triangle is in balance then one can be at their optimum in what they do but if one of the points is out of alignment then other aspects of well-being can suffer.

 In one example of nutritional influence over health and wellness, an individual went along to a seminar for a part-time occupation in the dietary domain and could not believe what was being introduced.
 The product that was to be sold contained an addictive ingredient and the demonstrator boasted about once a customer had started to take it they would be hooked for the rest of their life.
 The obvious health negatives in this instance are clear but perhaps more significant is the question of what the implications of addictive but believed to be proactive enhancements to a diet can be?

 An interesting idea that can be beneficial and influence areas of mind, body and spirit is an active exercise.
 This does not have to be extreme or excessive, activities such as swimming and walking can have a positive benefit on how one feels, looks and performs in life.
 If exercise is combined with mindful, relaxation techniques then the improvement can be shown across multiple areas.
 I used to daydream a lot as a child and really loved that activity.